Managing Cloud Infrastructure State Files

 Yes, it can be done by taking the following steps.

 First, create a new Amazon S3 bucket.
-Do note that it has to be created in the same region where your Webiny project is deployed.
+You can do this via the AWS console or any other way you prefer.
+Do note that the bucket has to be created in the same region where your Webiny project is deployed.

 Once the bucket has been created, assign its URI to the

 Finally, copy all of the folders and files located in your project root

 .pulumi folder into the newly created bucket.
 Once copied, in your Amazon S3 bucket, you should end up with the following paths: